 Studying accountancy can lead to a whole range of career opportunities.
 If you are good at managing money and have an analytical mind, then this subject might be for you.
-With so many options to choose from, finding the right accounting course in the UK can be difficult.
+With so many options to choose from, finding the right accountancy course in the UK can be difficult.
 While some people opt for a degree in accounting, others prefer to undertake a diploma.
 Either way, you will have the opportunity to achieve a successful career in accounting.
 Before you choose from the accounting courses in UK, it’s important to understand the different options available to you.

 An Undergraduate Degree

 When it comes to finding an accounting course in the UK, there are two types of options.
 You can choose to study an undergraduate degree at a university or a professionally accredited course within the workplace.
 A BSC in accounting usually takes three years to complete, with the option of an additional one-year work placement.
 This type of degree will introduce you to accounting and finance, developing your analytical skills, and allowing you to specialise in a range of topics including international finance, share prices and corporate contracts.

 A Professional Accredited Course

 If you already have a degree in another subject, or simply feel that university isn’t for you, then there are a number of other highly recognised courses available.
 While degrees are often viewed as more desirable by accountancy firms, they are rarely a requirement.
 Many organisations, including the Association of Accounting Technicians, offer professional certificates and diplomas.
 They can be studied at college or via online distance courses, making it a popular choice for students who have other commitments.
 They usually offer easier access to the professional workplace, with many apprenticeship options.
 These type of courses are also well suited to those who may not fit university entry requirements, making the route into accountancy more accessible.

 Decide what kind of accountant you would like to be